Selena Roberts: A Sad, Dark Place

 Noted sports columnist Jason Whitlock took Roberts to task at the time about her inaccurate reporting, writing in the Kansas City Star…

-Not long ago, sports writer Selena Roberts compared the Duke lacrosse players to gang members and career criminals.
+Not long ago, sports r Selena Roberts compared the Duke lacrosse players to gang members and career criminals.

 She claimed that the players’ unwillingness to confess to or snitch about a rape (that did not happen) was the equivalent of drug dealers and gang members promoting anti-snitching campaigns.